ThinkMorph/ThinkMorph/README.md

 3. Edit **`data/dataset_info.py`** with your own data path.

 4. Edit **`configs/example.yaml`**.
-We provide three example configuration files corresponding to the different training settings.
+Additionally, we provide example configuration files corresponding to the different training settings in `data/configs`.

 ---